 Appropriateness of the project budget and timeline

-Quality of the Letters of Support/Collaboration
+Quality of the Letters of Support, and Letters of Collaboration (if applicable)

 Notification to Applicants

 Applicants will be notified by email upon receipt of their applications by The Medical Foundation.
 Notification of funding status will be made by email or phone on or before June 30, 2019.